 When working on a fantasy story and map, we need to consider so much more than just forests and the story; we need to take into account science while we’re at it.

-I use our own Earth as a reference so my climates and biomes are more realistic.
+I use our own Earth as a reference so that my climates and biomes are more realistic.
 For example, I wouldn’t find a scorching desert right next to the southern pole…unless it’s caused by magic!

 There are some really useful guides online.
 Gardening and farming guides are good such as the one below.
 My dad was a farmer for years before retirement, so I learnt to always trust gardeners and farmers when it comes to the true seasons.
 Also, check out this video on YouTube to see how our Earth experiences seasons and why.

 The final thing I want to add in is the use of a calendar.
 I know that every writer does things differently, so it may not be your cup of tea.
 But for my fantasy stories, I have a calendar and track every single day of their journey.
 That way can keep track of the seasons and ensure travel times and speeds are realistic, etc.

 My next step for this calendar is to flip seasons as they prepare to head into the northern hemisphere.

 One final point to mention.
 For those who enable long distance travel in their magic systems, remember that if your person is way up in the north and it’s lunch time, if they teleport to the opposite side of the world, chances are it will be dark there.
 Or, if they have some method of long-distance flight, remember the climate is going to change during the journey.
 Even just flying from Hobart to Sydney is a vast shift in humidity and sun rise/set times, so don’t forget to factor this in.

 I hope this helps in your fantasy work!